zurrutia/Powershell/README.md

 # Powershell
-A pllace for my PowerShell Scripts
+A place for my PowerShell Scripts